This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “PBX Funicular Intaglio Zone”

-This recording session was the first one intended to be released since he started working on his electronic music projects
+The session for this album was the first one recorded with intention to be released since he started working on his electronic music projects in 2007.

 OUTSIDES